This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-Make the marshmallow fluff (if using packaged fluff, skip below)
+Make the marshmallow fluff (optional)

 • In the bowl of your stand mixer fitted with the whisk attachment, whip the egg whites until they form soft peaks.
 Set the bowl aside briefly.